Lyke Wake Walk

 The Lyke Wake Walk is a 40 mi challenge walk across the highest and widest part of the North York Moors National Park in North Yorkshire, England.
-The route commemorates the many corpses carried over the moors on old coffin routes and the ancient burial mounds encountered on the way.
+The route is named after the "Lyke-Wake Dirge" and commemorates the many corpses carried over the moors on various old coffin routes and the ancient burial mounds encountered on the way.
 The name derives from a lyke, the corpse, and the wake, the watch over the deceased.
 Its associated club has a social structure, culture and rituals based on the walk and Christian and folklore traditions from the area through which it passes.

 History

 The idea of a walk originated from an article in the Dalesman magazine in August 1955.
 Its author, Bill Cowley, described a 40 mi walk across the North York Moors from east to west (or vice versa) on heather all the way except for when crossing one or two roads.
 Given the remoteness of the area, a lone walker might not encounter another during the one-to-two-day journey.
 Cowley issued a challenge to see if anyone could walk from Scarth Wood Moor at the western extremity of the moors to Ravenscar on the coast, keeping on or close to the main watershed of the moorland, in twenty-four hours.
 The first crossing was completed shortly afterwards, on 1 and 2 October 1955.
 Cowley was in the party that made the crossing in 23 hours and he wrote a book, Lyke Wake Walk, which he kept up to date by frequent revision.
 The book ran to twelve editions in the author's lifetime and sold many thousands of copies.
 It was revised in 2001 by Paul Sherwood.

 Cowley's idea developed over the years before he issued the challenge in 1955.
 He wrote a poem, originally dated 1937, Storm Longing, describing walking on the moors and mentioning a number of the walk's landmarks (after the walk was established, he adapted the poem slightly to fit the actual Lyke Wake Walk better).
 His early contributions to the Dalesman appear, in retrospect, to hint at the idea of the walk drawing on his appreciation of the works of the archaeologist Frank Elgee, antiquarian and folklore expert Canon John Christopher Atkinson and author and rambler Alfred J. Brown.